Skip to content

 Beginner Divers:

-If you’re new to recreational diving, go no deeper than 60 ft (18 m).
+If you’re an Open Water diver, go no deeper than 60 ft (18 m).
 Not only will you need more training to handle the challenges of deeper dives, but you’ll also probably need more advanced gear than starter equipment.

 Trained Recreational Divers: